Raptor42/SolarSystem/README.md

 # SolarSystem
+A program which simulates the solar system for a specified time interval to a limit, using Euler and Euler-Cramer methods.

-To start, use:
+To start, clone repo and use:

+	javac *.java
 	java SolarSystem -h

-Included starting data (located in ./Data/):
+## Included starting data (located in ./Data/):

-planets.dat
+### planets.dat
 The 8 planets, plus the sun

-fullSystem.dat
+### fullSystem.dat
 The 8 Planets, the sun, pluto, every moon listed by wikipedia as having enough mass to be sepherical, plus phobos and demios

 More data is available in ./Data/HORIZONS - this is the direct output from JPL's HORIZON ephemerides system, so it is not machine readable.

-## Description of classes:
+## Description of classes
-See ./JavaDoc/ for a detailed overview.
+See ./JavaDoc/ for a detailed overview - use

+	javadoc -use -author -version -d ./JavaDoc/

 ### PhysicsVector
 Provides constructors and a library of methods for working with vectors in a physics context